The most used keyboards by Fortnite players

 What makes a keyboard good for Fortnite?

 First things first: you’ll want a mechanical or analog keyboard.
-Every analyzed professional uses one, and for good reason.
+Every analyzed professional uses one of these over a rubber dome keyboard, and for good reason.
 Mechanical/analog keyboards are simply more reliable and consistent than membrane boards, which is important in a game where missed inputs can easily cost you a fight.

 Beyond that, Fortnite places a lot of emphasis on movement, building, and quick edits.
 This is where newer analog keyboards have started to stand out in the pro scene.
 Analog switches allow you to fine-tune actuation points and reset keys instantly through features like Rapid Trigger.
 This can make movement feel more responsive and can help with fast edits and precise builds, which is why many pros have gravitated toward these boards.